 Testing With Dynamic SEO

-One of the coolest parts of dynamic SEO, aside from the incredible amount of time it can save you, is the ability it gives you to test.
+One of the coolest parts, aside from the incredible amount of time it can save you, is the ability it gives you to test.

 Using dynamic SEO, you can rewrite the tag for one section.